 We'll use the step-up transformer to explain the step-up stage.
 A simplified diagram of a step-up transformer is presented below:

 - S: secondary winding

-The transformer is a passive component that has the same working principle that governs the drivers of “normal” moving-coil dynamic headphones.
+The transformer is a passive component with the same working principle governing the drivers of “normal” moving-coil dynamic headphones.
 That working principle is electromagnetism.